North Sails NEWS

 Bear Away Set

 A bear away set is the simplest style of spinnaker set.
 You raise the pole as you approach the mark close-hauled, bear away to a reach, and hoist.
+For asymmetrical boats, pre-feed the tack line.
+You can tack at the mark for a bear away set, or simply bear away when you are at the mark.
 On most boats the sail can be hoisted from the forward hatch.
 Alternately the sail can be set from the leeward rail, forward of the shrouds, or from the companionway.
 Do not hoist from the bow; that moves too much crew and equipment weight forward.

 Setting from the forward hatch has several advantages.
 First, the sheet and guy can be hooked up prior to the race, leaving only the halyard to set just before hoisting.
 Second, in rough weather a sail attached to the leeward rail might wash out of the bag.
 If you prefer to hoist from the bag even in rough weather, hook the bag in the middle of the foredeck rather than on the rail.